In this article, we’re going to give you an overview of Anglia Ruskin University and the medicine courses it offers which require UCAT for admission.

 - English Language

-- Two science subjects
+- 2 science subjects

-For A-Levels: - A-Levels must include:
+- A-Levels must include:

-- Chemistry or Biology
+- 1st A Level: Chemistry or Biology; and

-- The third A-level can be of your choice
+- 3rd A-level: Any of your choice

 - NOTE: General Studies and Critical Thinking are not accepted.

-For IB: - A minimum of 666 at Higher Level.
+- A minimum of 666 at Higher Level.
 The subjects which must be included in this combination of grades are:

 - Chemistry and/or Biology